hyprland-community/pyprland/README.md

 It provides a variety of [plugins](https://github.com/hyprland-community/pyprland/wiki/Plugins) you can enable to your liking.

-Pyprland aims at being friendly for both developers and users while offering a good performance level.

 New users need to read the [Getting started](https://github.com/hyprland-community/pyprland/wiki/Getting-started) page.